pryv/pryv-boiler/README.md

-# Pryv Config and Logging boilerplate for Node.js application
+# Pryv config and logging boilerplate for Node.js

 ## Usage

 #### Initialization

-The "boiler" must me initialized before invoking `getConfig ` or `getLogger`.
+The "boiler" must me initialized before invoking `getConfig` or `getLogger`.
 This will set the application name and configuration files information.

 ```javascript
 require('@pryv/boiler').init({